ovotech/ovo-com-tech-radar/README.md

 # OVO.com Technology Radar

-The OVO.com Technology Radar is a living document that attempts to capture and give a high-level overview of our technology landscape.
+The OVO.com Technology Radar is a living document that captures and give a high-level overview of our technology landscape.

 A consistent technology stack is often a big driver of delivery efficiency, cost